 - 1/4 cup chopped toasted walnuts

-- 1 med head of cauliflower, broken into florets, don't get rid of the stems!
+- 1 medium head of cauliflower broken into florets, and use the stems as well!

 - 1/4 tsp saffron threads

 - 2 tbsp boiling water

 - 1/2 cup barberries softened in a cup of boiling water